kirbyt/KTPhotoBrowser/README.md

 4. Implement the methods required by the protocol KTPhotoBrowserDataSource.
 5. Implement the optional methods if needed.
 6. Create a view controller that derives from the class **KTThumbsViewController** and stick it inside a navigation controller.
 7. In your view controller's viewDidLoad method call `[self setDataSource:anInstanceOfYourDataSource]` and then `[self loadPhotos]` to display the list of thumbnails in the scroll view.
-Note that your data source is assigned, not retained, so keep it around.
 8. Optionally have your view controller's viewDidLoad call e.g. `[self setPhotoBackgroundColor:[UIColor whiteColor]]` to change what color the full-size images are shown against.
 The default is black.

 Using the Data Source